ShivprasadSagare/temp_xalign/README.md

 git clone and then switch to the branch `temp_en`.
 Rest all the instructions and data file is same as above experiment 2.10.

+2.13 Combined instructions for running multi-stage and multi-task pretraining experiments.
+Please switch to the `multi_stage_task_pretraining` branch for both the experiments.

+Link to the data:
+unzip the file data.zip and place `data` directory in role_specific_finetuner/.
+It has 4 subdirectories, stage_1, stage_2, stage_1_and_2, stage_3.

+Please follow the files run_multi_stage.sh and run_multi_task.sh to start both experiments.
+Also, follow the data paths, --log_dir, and--checkpoint_path values in it carefully.

 3. Some miscelleneous tips before running experiment
   * ~~Set up the wand api key using `export WANDB_API_KEY=bf6eddaca0cddb4d9e70aa37fb5ef56202d7ef74`~~
   * I have set up new wandb account for having more cloud storage.
-Please use this key starting August 9, 2023.
+Please use this key starting August 9, 2022.
 Please type `export WANDB_API_KEY=bcb8767e750b1d80ba93361478ba51b615f2b8ce`
   * Make sure to sanity run the following scripts first, by passing `sanity_run=yes` in respective scripts.
 Later, pass `sanity_run=no` while running actual training.
   * Pass appropriate arguments for batch size, gpus, epochs, etc. in following scripts.
   * `conda activate xalign_role` from shell can throw error sometimes.
 Refer to initial few commented lines to reolve the issue instantly, if it occurs.